barumau/pandunia/eng/003_baze.md

 Pandunia words can be ambiguous because they often have more meanings compared to English.

 **da ame mau.**
-– He loves cats. / She loved a cat. / He or she will love the cat.
+– He loves cats. / She loved a cat. / He/she will love the cat.

 But actually the meaning is clear in the real context: